wbijker/tryhackmetyperacer/README.md

 ```

 Bruteforcing seems difficult enough:
-    There are about: 72 different inputs. a-z + A-Z + 0+9 + !@&"'?.,-%
+    -There are about: 72 different inputs. a-z + A-Z + 0+9 + !@&"'?.,-%
-    Available permutations given that the average english word is 5.1 characters:
+    -Available permutations given that the average english word is 5.1 characters:
     72^5.1 = 2 967 534 193.

 But the number of english words is way less.
 There exists about 200 000 words in the enghlish dictionary.
 Add some puncutation and uppercase letters and you might get around 1-2 million permutation.
 And 1-2 million permutations is liable enough to bruteforcing.